arthurboss/chordium/docs/cache-architecture.md

 ## Overview

-Chordium implements a sophisticated **frontend-only caching system** designed to optimize user experience by reducing redundant API calls and improving application responsiveness.
-The caching architecture consists of three specialized cache layers, each optimized for different data types and usage patterns.
+Chordium implements a sophisticated **frontend-only caching system** using **IndexedDB** for persistent storage, designed to optimize user experience by reducing redundant API calls and improving application responsiveness.
+The caching architecture consists of three specialized cache layers, each optimized for different data types and usage patterns, implemented with a modular, single-responsibility approach where each file contains a single function with clear, meaningful comments.

 ## System Architecture

 ```
 ┌─────────────────────────────────────────────────────┐
-│                   Frontend Caching                  │
+│                Frontend Caching (IndexedDB)         │
 ├─────────────────────────────────────────────────────┤
 │  ┌─────────────────┐  ┌─────────────────┐  ┌──────────────────┐ │
 │  │  Search Cache   │  │  Artist Cache   │  │ Chord Sheet Cache│ │